270: No Such Thing As BIG SHERLOCK HOLMES

 there were 600 slaves that she had, all buried there.
 And she had slaves, for instance, that were labelled as Keeper of the Armchair

-there was also um an um umbrella
+There was also an um umbrella,

-which i i also found that amazing etymologically that that could is a thing today a word that has come completely wholesale and also
+which I I also found that amazing etymologically, that that could is a thing today, a word that has come completely wholesale.
+And also

 A flan.
-Sorry.
+Sorry, oh, fan-bearer.

-Oh, I'm too hot.
+I'm too hot.
 I'm smacking you in the face with a quiche.

 It was the orgy planner.